Woods claims FBI hid coercion of Hutchinson, seeks new trial

 FAYETTEVILLE -- Former state Sen. Jon Woods, convicted in a public corruption scheme involving kickbacks, is asking for a retrial, claiming the FBI coerced former state Sen. Jeremy Hutchinson into giving incriminating information about him.

-The information Hutchinson gave the FBI should have been protected by attorney-client privilege, the brief in support of Woods' motion claims filed Monday.
+The information Hutchinson gave the FBI should have been protected by attorney-client privilege, the brief in support of Woods' motion claims.
+It was filed Monday in U.S. District Court in the western district of Arkansas.
 Hutchinson was the attorney for the lobbyist who pleaded guilty to paying bribes to both Hutchinson and Woods, among others.

 A jury convicted Woods on May 3, 2018, on 15 charges of public corruption for taking kickbacks from state grants he directed to nonprofit groups.
 Woods is serving an 18-year, four-month federal prison sentence.